PositiveTechnologies/shockfish/README.md

 `Shockfish` is a classic  experimental Python-based web application firewall (WAF).

-Its main goals are to demonstrate common application security methods and algorithms implemented in WAFs, help web developers and security engineers better understand the processes of web applications firewalling , and illustrate some fundomental problems of this technology.
+Its main goals are to demonstrate common application security methods and algorithms implemented in WAFs, help web developers and security engineers better understand the processes of web applications firewalling, and illustrate some fundomental problems of this technology.

+`Shockfish` is created for demonstration purposes only and must not be used in production.

 ## Installation